 Next week, I will be exploring some of the simple steps you can take to resolve these issues, so stay tuned!

-In the mean time, let me know what you think and if you would like to discuss any issues with your team please get in touch.
+In the mean time, let me know what you think and if you would like to discuss any issues with your team please.